This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A birth injury is a physical injury, brain injury, nerve injury, or some medical condition caused by complications of pregnancy, labor, delivery, or the time shortly after a baby is born.
 A variety of factors may cause these injuries.

-For instance, untreated maternal illness, like an infection or preeclampsia, can cause harm to a baby.
-If the child is born with a disease like jaundice that is not treated, that too can cause damage that could be considered a birth injury.
+For instance, untreated maternal illness, such as infections or preeclampsia, can cause harm to a baby if not diagnosed and treated in time.
+If a baby has untreated jaundice, that too can cause damage that could be considered a birth injury.

 How Can You Prove Negligence?